UnicornMotors/Plasma-Cutter.Tool/Evoked/readme.md

 # PrimeWeld Cut50DP

 # Warfox Cut50DP
 Looks like a Great unit!
 Likely from the same factory as PrimeWeld.
-Has a stinger safety guard and workpiece spacer, which PrimeWeld doesn't.

 [Review:](https://youtu.be/GOLom8rODVQ)